What is a business succession plan in Pennsylvania?

 business plan

-To learn more about how a business succession plan works, continue reading, and then give Friedman Schuman a call today to speak with one of our dedicated and experienced Pennsylvania estate planning attorneys.
+To learn more about how a business succession plan works, continue reading, and then give Friedman Schuman Layser a call today to speak with one of our dedicated and experienced Pennsylvania estate planning attorneys.
 We are on your side each step of the way.
 Here are some questions you may have:

 How does a business succession plan work?